gedrutten/Portfolio/content/jso/Week06.md

 {{< figure src="/img/jso/IMG_4070.jpg">}}

 Finding one that was straight enough to create a full ring was a bit of a challenge.
 Once I did, I filed the ends to create a matching surface and used steel wire to pull the ends together for soldering.
 After soldering though, I noticed the ends had moved slightly and there was a slight shear in the join.
 I may have to resolder, or perhaps clean up the joint to be smooth.
+This is how I intend to make the locket...

+{{< figure src="/img/jso/SketchCagePendant.png">}}

 ### More Inspiration Images